inoryy/reaver/README.md

 ## Acknowledgements

-Work in this repository was done as part of bachelor's thesis in University of Tartu under the supervision of Ilya Kuzovkin and Tambet Matiisen.
+Work in this repository was done as part of [bachelor's thesis](https://github.com/inoryy/bsc-thesis) at University of Tartu under the supervision of Ilya Kuzovkin and Tambet Matiisen.

 ## References